 The arch has been here for nearly 2,000 years, carefully rehabilitated and maintained since 1936.
 This occurred during the time of the Italian Fascists, under the dictator Mussolini.
 They tried to relive and revive the glory of the Roman Empire

 It is hard to miss the inscription of time that can be seen in the crumbling limestone, the material of the arch.

 Notice the crown of the arch.
 It contains a carving depicting the treasures from the looting of the Temple, including the seven-branched Menorah that was in the Temple and which, with the establishment of the State, became the official symbol of the State of Israel.

 This impressive arch is one of Rome's most famous symbols today, notable for its beauty and spectacular design.
 Simultaneously, it’s hard to ignore that it depicts the downfall of the Jewish nation and the exile they suffered for nearly 2,000 years.

 The Arch of Titus, built as an arch of triumph and glorifying Titus' victory, presents, among other things, engravings which convey the story of the Roman victory.
 Among other things, it depicts the ravaging of Jerusalem after the destruction of the Second Temple and the conquest of Jerusalem by the Romans.
-If anyone has any doubt, the Latin inscription reads: "Details from the Arch of Titus describing the plunder and the loot from Jerusalem."
+If anyone had any doubts, the Latin inscription reads: "Details from the Arch of Titus describing the plunder and the loot from Jerusalem."